 4. Take enough breaks

 Taking the right amount of breaks is extremely important for the student's ability to study and focus.
 Intentional breaks for an appropriate amount of time and in appropriate numbers have been proven to have a positive impact.
-Short breaks at regular intervals is the way to go.
+Some of the best study break ideas includes short breaks at regular intervals.
 Choosing the right things to do on the breaks is also very important, as things like constantly checking social media might actually be more harmful.
 Activities like going for a walk, listening to music, taking a shower or getting something to eat are better options.
-Here are 15 best study break ideas to inspire you.

 5. Avoid missing classes